Key features

 Background forks

-Disposable sessions for scheduled tasks.
-Text output is
+Disposable sessions for routines and reminders.
+Text output

 Ping budget